-The Weekly Roundup: Exciting developments for Epilepsy patients, Amazon has added 22 new languages to Amazon Translate and has Microsoft given children the ability to speak to reindeer?
+Exciting developments for Epilepsy patients, Amazon has added 22 new languages to Amazon Translate and do children have the ability to speak to reindeer?

 It seems like every week there are exciting new developments with artificial intelligence being used in the health, medicine and science fields; and that’s because, well, there is.
 There is often quite a negative attitude amongst the public in relation to AI, “they’re going to take our jobs!”, “it’s the end of the human race!”
 But it’s not all doom and gloom.
 Really good, positive, and not to mention lifesaving advances in medicine, are taking place all with AI and proving that our new robot overlords are not planning on taking over the world just quite yet…

 We’re looking at exciting developments for Epilepsy patients with, you guessed it, the help of AI.
 Amazon has added 22 new languages to Amazon Translate and has Microsoft given children the ability to speak to reindeer?
 Read on to find out.

 1. Digital Health Trial Uses AI For Better Epilepsy Treatment Decisions